MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intro-realtime-analytics-dashboard.md

 You can view the various reports in the Customer Service workspace.
 In the Customer Service workspace default view, select the plus (+) icon, and then select **Omnichannel real-time analytics** dashboard.
 The **Summary** report is the default report that appears.
 You can view **Ongoing Conversations**, **Agent**, and **Voice** reports, by selecting the respective tabs.

 If you're unable to view the reports, contact your system administrator.
-For more information, go to: [Manage real-time analytics reports in Omnichannel for Customer Service (preview)](enable-realtime-analytics-dashboard-administrator.md#manage-real-time-analytics-reports-in-omnichannel-for-customer-service-preview).
+For more information, go to: [Manage real-time analytics reports in Omnichannel for Customer Service](enable-realtime-analytics-dashboard-administrator.md#manage-real-time-analytics-reports-in-omnichannel-for-customer-service)

 ## Dashboard details